3b/pngload/README.md

 ### Stores data in a format that is expected by [opticl](https://github.com/slyrus/opticl)

-Opticl has supported pngload since its first release, which gives you faster PNG loading automatically if you were already using Opticl.
+opticl has supported pngload since its first release, which gives you faster PNG loading automatically if you were already using opticl.

 ### Optionally decode metadata only